Make a Gift

 If you are interested in hosting a conference or other event at Trinity, please see Conferences.

-The College is currently closed to visitors.
-We hope to re-open in January 2021, and will publicise regular updates on our website for information.
+The College is currently closed to visitors until further notice; we will publicise regular updates on our website for information.

 The college is normally open daily, although opening hours may vary due to private events.